wuaipinglab/scImmuCC/README.md

 # sc-ImmuCC
-Hierarchical annotation of immune cells n scRNA-Seq data based on ssGSEA algorithm.
+Hierarchical annotation of immune cells in scRNA-Seq data based on ssGSEA algorithm.